joelouthan/theologic.us/content/posts/study-romans/study-romans10-14-21.md

 ## The Introduction

+### God proclaims: Christ is the will of God

+>Deuteronomy 7:6–7 (CSB)
+><sup>6</sup> For you are a holy people belonging to the LORD your God.
+The LORD your God has chosen you to be his own possession out of all the peoples on the face of the earth.

+><sup>7</sup> “The LORD had his heart set on you and chose you, not because you were more numerous than all peoples, for you were the fewest of all peoples.

 <div style="page-break-after: always;"></div>

 ## Our God

+><sup>14</sup> How, then, can they call on him they have not believed in?
+And how can they believe without hearing about him?
+And how can they hear without a preacher?

+### God proclaims: Christ is the prophecy of God alone

+---

+><sup>15</sup> And how can they preach unless they are sent?
+As it is written: How beautiful are the feet of those who bring good news.

+### God proclaims: Christ is the sermon of God alone

+---

+><sup>16</sup> But not all obeyed the gospel.
+For Isaiah says, Lord, who has believed our message?

+### God proclaims: Christ is the message of God alone

 <div style="page-break-after: always;"></div>

 ## The Gospel

+><sup>17</sup> So faith comes from what is heard, and what is heard comes through the message about Christ.

+### God proclaims: Christ is the gospel of God alone

+---

+><sup>18</sup> But I ask, “Did they not hear?”
+Yes, they did: Their voice has gone out to the whole earth, and their words to the ends of the world.

+### God proclaims: Christ is the voice of God alone

 <div style="page-break-after: always;"></div>

 ## Our Response

+><sup>19</sup> But I ask, “Did Israel not understand?”
+First, Moses said, I will make you jealous of those who are not a nation; I will make you angry by a nation that lacks understanding.

+### God proclaims: Christ is the understanding of God alone

+---

+><sup>20</sup> And Isaiah says boldly, I was found by those who were not looking for me; I revealed myself to those who were not asking for me.

+### God proclaims: Christ is the revelation of God alone

+---

+><sup>21</sup> But to Israel he says, All day long I have held out my hands to a disobedient and defiant people.

+### God proclaims: Christ is the obedience of his people to God alone

 ## The Resources